-- A large Number of Buyers and Sellers: The large number indicates ineffectiveness of a single seller or buyer to influence the prevailing market price on its own as each seller or buyer has an insignificant share in market supply or market demand.
+- A large number of Buyers and Sellers: The large number indicates the ineffectiveness of a single seller or buyer to influence the prevailing market price on its own as each seller or buyer has an insignificant share in market supply or market demand.

-Implication: The output sold by each firm is very small as compared to the total output of all the firms combined.
-Thus by increasing or decreasing quantity supplied a seller cannot effectively market supply as he sells only a small proportion of market supply.
+Implication: The output sold by each firm is minimal as compared to the total production of all the firms combined.
+Thus by increasing or decreasing quantity supplied, a seller cannot effectively market supply as he sells only a small proportion of market supply.
 In this way, the firm does not have bargaining power and hence is a price-taker.

-- Homogeneous Product: These goods which are identical with respect to quality, size, design, and color are called homogeneous product.
+- Homogeneous Product: These goods which are identical concerning quality, size, design, and color are called similar product.

-- Free Entry and Exit: There is no legal restriction or barriers to entry or exit of firms.
+- Free Entry and Exit: There is no legal restriction or barrier to entry or exit of firms.
 Firms are free to start producing the commodity or to stop production.
-A firm seeking profit can enter the market and any firm suffering losses can exit the market.
+A firm seeking profit can enter the market, and any firm suffering losses can exit the market.